 "It was good energy," outfielder Drew Campbell said.
 "Everybody had positive things to say in the dugout.
 Just going around the dugout, everybody was picking each other up.
 We weren't done.
 We were just pushing."

-OMAHA, Neb. -- Drew Campbell's single off Cole Gordon drove in Danny Oriente for the winning run in the bottom of the ninth inning, and Louisville eliminated Mississippi State with a 4-3 victory in the College World Series on Thursday night.
+Campbell's single off Cole Gordon drove in Danny Oriente for the winning run in the bottom of the ninth, and Louisville eliminated Mississippi State with a 4-3 walk-off victory Thursday night.

-The Cardinals (51-17) made up a three-run deficit to advance past a third game for the first time in their five CWS appearances.
+The Cardinals (51-17) advanced past a third game for the first time in their five CWS appearances.
 They'll play No. 2 national seed Vanderbilt in the Bracket 2 final on Friday.

-Louisville, which entered the night 1-16 when trailing after eight innings, tied it at 3 in the ninth when Jake Snider walked leading off against Gordon (5-1) and took second on the reliever's pickoff attempt in the dirt.
+The Cards tied it at 3 when Jake Snider walked leading off the ninth against Gordon (5-1) and took second on the reliever's pickoff attempt in the dirt.
 Oriente singled into left center, and Jake Mangum came up throwing.
 Snider slid in headfirst ahead of Dustin Skelton's tag attempt and the Mississippi State catcher couldn't hold onto the ball.
 Oriente took second on the throw home.

-Campbell then sent Gordon's 2-2 pitch into center field, cracking a smile as he left the batter's box on his way to first.
+Campbell then sent Gordon's 2-2 pitch into center field, cracking a smile as he left the batter's box.
 Oriente scored easily, and Campbell sprinted past second base, threw his batting helmet into the grass and prepared to be mobbed by teammates in left field.